 University leaders—deans and officers—are developing return to campus plans that fit the needs of their individual schools or staff units.
 Largely or fully remote work will be limited in scope and duration.
 Therefore, the impact on office or work spaces cannot yet be determined.

-Visit the Office of Facilities website for additional information.
+Visit the Office of Facilities website for the latest information on the use of elevators.

-For more information, review the Office of Facilities Reopening Plan for University Buildings.
+For more information, review Office of Facilities Returning to Yale Information.
 For specific questions about your building, contact your building’s Facilities Area Manager/Superintendent.

 Our union colleagues support the goal of the university’s vaccine program—to enhance the safety of the campus workplace by maximizing vaccination among the members of our community.